openstack/ironic-specs/specs/approved/nodes-tagging.rst

 Data model impact
 -----------------

-A new `ironic.objects.tags.TagList` object would be added to the object model.
+A new `ironic.objects.tags.NodeTagList` object would be added to the object model.

-The `ironic.objects.tags.TagList` field in the python object model will be populated on-demand (i.e. not eager-loaded).
+The `ironic.objects.tags.NodeTagList` field in the python object model will be populated on-demand (i.e. not eager-loaded).

 A tag should be defined as a Unicode string no longer than 255 characters in length, with an index on this field.